rubenrabb01/Modeling-MacFish-database/Day-week distance range.md

 1 2018-04-11 2017-04-27  349 days
 2 2018-04-10 2017-04-27  348 days
 ```

-However, this gives the complete dates without accounting for missing days.
+- This gives the complete dates without accounting for missing days
-The actual total number of days is 341 and 31 for the subsetted dataset, which will be stored in object _time_day_sub_.
+- The actual total number of days is 341 and 31 for the subsetted dataset, which will be stored in object _time_day_sub_
-The number of observations per day is 1089 and will be stored in object _time_min_day_.
+- The number of observations per day is 1089 and will be stored in object _time_min_day_
-The number of observations in the subset is given by the number of rows corresponding to a period of 31-day measures.
+- The number of observations in the subset is given by the number of rows corresponding to a period of 31-day measures
-The number of days in the subset is 31, which is the number of rows divided by the number of observations per day
+- The number of days in the subset is 31, which is the number of rows divided by the number of observations per day

 ```
 time_day_sub <- with(data_distrdw_sub, ave(as.numeric(date), fi_fishid, FUN = function(x) length(unique(x))))